bschuetzle/racing-game/README.md

 # Racing Game

-This is a simple but fun game that pits a chicken against an egg in a friendly foot race (although the egg doesn't have any feet).
+This is a simple but fun game that pits a chicken against an egg in a friendly foot race (even though the egg doesn't have any feet).

 ## Installation